szymonmichalski/starid-1/README.md

 ptq - recognition of pointing vectors using star pair angular separations

-knn - recognition of feature vectors using kth nearest neighbors methods
+knn - recognition of feature vectors using k nearest neighbors

 svm - classification of feature vectors using support vector machines